KMC20/upmemGCiM/readme.md

 ## Reference

-If you feel this repo is useful for you, not hesitate to star this!😀 And it is really kind of you to cite this repo in your paper or project.
+If you feel this repo is useful for you, don't hesitate to star this!😀 And it is really kind of you to cite this repo in your paper or project.

 If you feel GCiM is interesting, please cite: